Vinnie Pasquantino Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.79 team ERA that ranks seventh among all MLB pitching staffs.
+- The Braves have a 3.73 team ERA that ranks sixth among all league pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (10 total, 0.7 per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (10 total, 0.7 per game).

-- Elder (1-0) gets the starting nod for the Braves, his third of the season.
+- The Braves will look to Wright (0-0) in his second start of the season.

-- The righty last appeared on Monday against the Cincinnati Reds, when he tossed 6 1/3 scoreless innings while giving up six hits.
+- The righty last appeared on Tuesday against the Cincinnati Reds, when he went three innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.